hbabar1215/cloud_vm_networking_flask/README.md

 ### 7. Public IP Access
 - Click on your VM's external IP
 - Be sure to open on **http**: http://34.28.245.116:5003/
-    - Note: The vm was disabled therefore link is not accessible.
+    - Note: The vm was deleted therefore the link above is not accessible.

 ![page loading](screenshots/flaskruns.png)